tipishev/python_debugging_workshop/README.md

 * though, it may have multiple return points, for example a condition check may return the result earlier.
 And even if you don't return explicitly, Python returns an implicit None.
 * One thing to note about this diagram is that numbers are not the actual line numbers in the files, they are relative to each function.
 In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines are always consecutive.

-Because of these similarities, I prepared a series of debugging exercises in a form of a small dungeon crawler.
+Because of these similarities, I prepared a small game "The Quest for Golden Python", while going through it we will work with different aspects of using a debugger.

 ### Installation

 Does everyone have Python 3.7+ installed?
 It's not critical as long as you have Python3.